 R1: Prisma 16

 For a more thorough and complete overview click below:

-For Tikka T3, fixed one-piece ring mounts are manufactured from aluminium.
+For Tikka T3, fixed one-piece ring mounts are manufactured from aluminum.
 Additionally, they are available in a two-part design.
 This means that the base and the rings are separated from one another.
 These mounts are very light, appealing and elegant.

 Aluminum one-piece mounts for Tikka T3

 The use of tools is necessary to detach a fixed rail mount from a rifle.
 This is a more expensive option than buying fixed ring mounts; however, it is still fairly cheap in comparison with other mounting options.
 Fixed rail mounts are reliable and lightweight, but the user is unable to quickly switch between scopes.
 Not many manufacturers make these, so there are fewer possibilities than among fixed ring mounts.
 For this rifle, they are available only in the one-piece version.
 There is an option of mounting fixed rail mounts on a Picatinny rail.

 These mounts are manufactured either from aluminum or steel.

 In this category, there are mounts that can be removed without tools or other instruments; they can be removed with the use of bare hands.
 Usually, they do not offer full repeatability.
 The mounts in this category are advantageous in terms of transport – the riflescope and rifle can be transported individually.
 When reattaching the scope on the rifle, the point of impact shifts up to 10 cm on 100 m.
 Usually, they are marked with QR (quick release) or QD (quick detachable) abbreviations.